 The expectation was he would line up at defensive back, or maybe even at wide receiver.
 There was a defensive path to the NFL, allowing him to follow in the footsteps of his uncle — James Anderson — who was a third-round pick of the Carolina Panthers in the 2006 NFL Draft.

 A transfer before his senior season altered everything.
 Willis arrived at Roswell High School for his final high school season firmly committed to Virginia Tech.
 Yet, his astonishing performances earned him far more attention than he’d received early in the recruiting process.
 Further enhancing his reputation as a dual-threat player, Willis passed for 2,563 yards, rushed for 1,033 yards, and scored 37 total touchdowns.

 The young QB led Roswell to the state title game while he was named the Class 7A AJC Offensive Player of the Year.
 Meanwhile, a late offer from Auburn gave Willis a difficult decision to make.
-Although he’d been firmly committed to Virginia Tech, the opportunity to be a college quarterback was too tempting.
+Although he’d committed to Virginia Tech, the opportunity to be a college quarterback was too tempting.
 Willis rescinded his commitment to the Hokies and announced his decision to sign with the Tigers.